aws-solutions-library-samples/guidance-for-developing-apple-vision-pro-applications-with-unity-on-amazon-ec2/README.md

 The disadvantage of using AMI for caching, however, is that it takes some time to fully fetch (hydrate) EBS snapshots, resulting in higher I/O latency during the hydration.
 In some situations, the hydration process takes too long to be used as a cache.
 One solution to this the problem is to use the Fast Snapshot Restore feature, which allows the volume to be hydrated immediately without much I/O latency ([Addressing I/O latency when restoring Amazon EBS volumes from EBS Snapshots](https://aws.amazon.com/blogs/storage/addressing-i-o-latency-when-restoring-amazon-ebs-volumes-from-ebs-snapshots/)).

+Note that if you are using FSR, you should be aware of [volume creation credits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-fast-snapshot-restore.html#volume-creation-credits) and [additional charges](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-fast-snapshot-restore.html#fsr-pricing).

-There is another way to avoid this problem and solve the cache problem at the same time, which is described in the next section.
+There is another way to avoid this problem and solve the caching problem at the same time, which is described in the next section.

 ### Maintain a pool of EBS volumes
 The problem with using AMI (and EBS snapshots) is the initial higher I/O latency because all the snapshot data is stored in S3 and lazily loaded into volumes.